How to set up Google Analytics

 So your bounce rate is how many people do that.

 Session duration: How many seconds people spend on your website.

 What information can I find on Google Analytics?

-→ If you go on Audience you can know a lot of information about your visitors, for example, the ages, the gender, and interests.
+→ If you go to Audience you can know a lot of information about your visitors, for example, the ages, gender, and interests.

 → If you go to Behavior > Site Content > All Pages.
 You can see when people are on your website and what pages they are visiting.
 If you scroll down, you can see the pages that visitors clicked on the most.